Idli Recipe (Soft Idli)

 - Add 2–3 cups of water to the idli steamer base and bring it to a boil.

-- Place the stand in the steamer, cover, and steam Idlis for 10–15 minutes.
+- Pour batter into the molds without overfilling to steam the idlis and then place the stand in the steamer, cover, and steam Idlis for 10–15 minutes.
 Check doneness by inserting a toothpick.

-- Turn off the heat, let the idlis sit for 2 minutes.
+- Turn off the steamer, let the idlis sit for 2 minutes.
 Use a spoon to gently remove the idlis from the molds.
+Garnish Idlis with curry leaves or a drizzle of ghee.
+Serve South Indian Idlis with coconut chutney, tomato chutney and sambar.